allcloud-io/clisso/README.md

 instructions [here][8] to obtain them.
 OneLogin requires using static credentials even for **attempting authentication**, and for that reason Clisso needs them.
 Please be sure to select **Authentication Only** when generating the credentials.
 Higher-level permissions aren't used by Clisso and will only pose a security risk when stored at a client machine.
+You might have to open a ticket with your OneLogin administrator to obtain these credentials as administrator privileges are required.

 The `--subdomain` flag is the subdomain of your OneLogin account.
 You can see it in the URL when logging in to OneLogin.
 For example, if you log in to OneLogin using `mycompany.onelogin.com`, use